-YTL REIT's Malaysian portfolio is made up of a diverse range of ten assets, from five-star properties and luxury resorts to business hotels in key city centres across the Peninsula.
+YTL REIT's Malaysian portfolio consists of a diverse range of ten assets, from five-star properties and luxury resorts to business hotels in key city centres across the Peninsula.
 YTL REIT maintains fixed lease arrangements for the properties and benefits from the stable income produced by this revenue structure.

-YTL REIT's domestic portfolio consists of luxury assets situated in the Golden Triangle commercial precinct of Kuala Lumpur, namely the JW Marriott Hotel Kuala Lumpur, The Ritz-Carlton Hotel Wing and The Ritz-Carlton Suite Wing, as well as The Majestic Hotel Kuala Lumpur, Pangkor Laut Resort, Tanjong Jara Resort, Cameron Highlands Resort and the AC Hotels operating in Kuala Lumpur, Kuantan and Penang.
+The Trust's domestic portfolio comprises luxury assets situated in the Golden Triangle commercial precinct of Kuala Lumpur, namely the JW Marriott Hotel Kuala Lumpur, The Ritz-Carlton Hotel Wing and The Ritz-Carlton Suite Wing, as well as The Majestic Hotel Kuala Lumpur, Pangkor Laut Resort, Tanjong Jara Resort, Cameron Highlands Resort and the AC Hotels operating in Kuala Lumpur, Kuantan and Penang.